shitiandmw/modularkit/README.md

 </br>

-ModularKit is a plugin-based system framework designed for Node.js web applications.
+WBrick is a plugin-based system framework designed for Node.js web applications.
 It allows developers to build and manage application features in a modular way, providing flexible plugin loading, route management, event handling, and database interaction.

 ## Features